dangquii/Fleet-Management-Transportation-Logistics-Dashboard-2025/README.md

 | **Microsoft Excel** | 365 or 2019+ (Windows or macOS) |
 | **Memory** | < 50 MB RAM while open |
 | No macros or external libraries required.

-*(Optional upgrade path: import the same CSV into Power BI or Tableau and recreate visuals 1-for-1.)*

 ---